West Nickel Mines School shooting: Injured

 The girls wounded in the shooting made measurable progress in the year after the shooting.
 Sarah Ann Stoltzfus did not have full vision in her left eye but was back at school — she had not been expected to survive.
-Barbie Fisher was pitching in school softball but had undergone another shoulder operation in hopes of strengthening her right arm.
+Barbie Fisher was pitching in school softball but had undergone another shoulder operation to strengthen her right arm.
 Rachel Ann Stoltzfus returned to school in the months after the shooting.
-Esther King returned to school in the months after the shooting, graduated, and was working on the family farm.
+Esther King returned to school months after the shooting, graduating and working on the family farm.